yusaf/fragment-forms/README.md

 - Form change fragments - only the fields that changed get submitted and not the entire form.
 - Form change fragments bundling - all field changes within a specified timeframe are bundled together so only 1 request is made with all the changes.

-Fragment forms is framework agnostic and can be used as is, however was designed to be used as a scaffolding to build framework specific libraries.

 ## Naming conventions